jaewan99/ObsidianComputerScience/CSAPP/Chapter 6/Chapter 6.1 저장장치 기술.md

 - [44:16](https://www.youtube.com/watch?v=FDBqMES--TY#t=44:16.77)
-- Locality - stop here 6.2
+- Locality
+	- the programs tend to use data and instructions whose addresses are near or equal to those that they have used recently

 book